kylejray/kylejray.github.io/_posts/2023-08-15--mpi-tutorial-3.markdown

     if rank != 0:
         # use comm.Iprobe to check if there is a new list incoming from proc 0
         # if there is, we update our local list, we need a local list because
-        # broadcastig from proc 0 is blocking communication
+        # broadcasting from proc 0 is blocking communication
         if comm.Iprobe(source=0, tag=1):
             final_list = comm.recv(source=0, tag=1)